 Warren Kinsella is a raconteur, bon vivant, and – occasionally – a Toronto-based lawyer, author and consultant.
 He is not profound, but it is said that he can be useful in a stick-swinging, bench-clearing brawl.
 He once wanted to be a Jesuit priest, but failed the entrance exam.
 Born in Montreal in August 1960, Warren has lived all over the place, but most often regards Calgary as home.
 Calgary is happy that he resides in latté-sipping, Volvo-driving, secular humanist Central Canada, with the rest of his smart aleck socialist pals.
-Warren has three sons and one daughter, all of whom love Bad Religion.
+Warren has four sons and two daughters, most of whom love Bad Religion.
 (He adores them.)
 His wife is the beautiful and brilliant Lisa Kinsella, who in a previous incarnation dated Brad Pitt.
-(He adores Lisa, too, the Brad Pitt underwear incident notwithstanding.)
+(He adores Lisa, too, the shocking Brad Pitt underwear incident notwithstanding.)

 In May 2006, Warren set up a firm called the Daisy Consulting Group; his son liked the name, and that was good enough for Warren.
 Previously, he was a special assistant to the Right Honourable Jean Chrétien, and chief of staff in a pile of federal ministries.
 Stephen Harper has said that “I really think that Warren guy is on to something.”
 Bob Rae calls him “a stupid blogger.”
 Peter C. Newman, meanwhile, has said: “Warren Kinsella can have an effect on as many Canadians as The New York Times.”
 We cannot publish what the knuckle-dragging, mouth-breathing, red-necked blogosweird say about him.